-ASL is extending its application fee waiver.
+ASL application fee is waived for 2014 enrollment.
 For more information, please contact an admissions counselor at firstname.lastname@example.org or call 800-244-1203.

 For information and other requirements for students transferring from another law school, please visit Transfer to ASL.